Coarse correlated equilibria for continuous time mean field games in open loop strategies: Formulation of the -player game

 where the dynamics are given by \eqref{dinamiche_deviazione}.
+We stress that the expectation in the cost functional is taken with respect to the product probability measure $\prob = \prob^0 \otimes \prob^1$, although we omit this dependence for conciseness.
 Finally, we give the notion of $\eps$-coarse correlated equilibrium: \begin{definition}[$\eps$-coarse correlated equilibrium] Let $\eps\geq0$.
 An admissible recommendation profile $((\Omega^0,\F^{0-},\prob^0),\Lambda)$ is an \emph{$\eps$-coarse correlated equilibrium} for the $N$-player game ($\eps$-CCE) if

 for all open loop strategies $\beta \in \A_N$ and all players $i=1,\dots,N$.
 We call an admissible recommendation profile $((\Omega^0,\F^{0-},\prob^0),\Lambda)$ a \emph{coarse correlated equilibrium} for the $N$-player game if it is an $\eps$-coarse correlated equilibrium with $\eps=0$. \end{definition}